-774. In November 2018, the United States enacted the Clarifying Lawful Overseas Use of Data Act (CLOUD Act), which amends the Federal Criminal Code to specify that an electronic communication service (ECS) or remote computing service (RCS) provider must comply with existing requirements to preserve, backup, or disclose the contents of an electronic communication or non-content records or information pertaining to a customer or subscriber, regardless of whether the communication or record is located within or outside the United States.
-The Cloud Act also paves the way for the negotiation of bilateral agreements providing for the direct recognition in the United States of foreign court orders to access data of foreign nationals (such a bilateral agreement has been agreed between the United Kingdom and the United States).
+716. In November 2018, the United States enacted the Clarifying Lawful Overseas Use of Data Act, which amends the Federal Criminal Code to specify that an electronic communication service or remote computing service provider must comply with existing requirements to preserve, back up or disclose the contents of an electronic communication or non-content records or information pertaining to a customer or subscriber, regardless of whether the communication or record is located within or outside the United States.108 The Act also paves the way for the negotiation of bilateral agreements providing for the direct recognition in the United States of foreign court orders to access data of foreign nationals, and such a bilateral agreement has been agreed between the United Kingdom and the United States.

-775. Addressing challenges relating to access to e-evidence across borders has been a priority of the Security Council and the Committee in the context of international cooperation and MLA, and is addressed in Council resolutions 2322 (2016), 2178 (2014) and 2396 (2017); the 2015 Madrid Guiding Principles; and the 2018 Addendum.
-With the encouragement of the Committee, CTED launched the initial design for the Global Initiative on Legal Access to Digital Data Across Borders, a joint e-evidence initiative, undertaken with UNODC and the International Association of Prosecutors (IAP), which focuses on preservation, emergency requests, voluntary access and cooperation with the private sector.
+717. Addressing challenges relating to access to e-evidence across borders has been a priority of the Security Council and the Committee in the context of international cooperation and mutual legal assistance and is addressed in Council resolutions 2322 (2016), 2178 (2014) and 2396 (2017); the 2015 Madrid Guiding Principles; and their 2018 addendum.
+With the encouragement of the Committee, the Executive Directorate launched the initial design for a global initiative on legal access to digital data across borders, a joint e-evidence initiative, undertaken with UNODC and the International Association of Prosecutors, which focuses on preservation, emergency requests, voluntary access and cooperation with the private sector.

-e-evidence (serving on its advisory board) and working599 with think tanks (including within the framework of the Contact Group on Internet and Jurisdiction) and private-sector actors (including by mapping practice in the private sector and engaging with private sector entities).
-The project's outcomes include the "Practical guide to obtaining electronic data across borders" (including its forthcoming second edition) and the future launch and promotion of the Data Disclosure Framework (DDF) and (jointly with Eurojust/Europol SIRIUS) of Standardized Direct Requests Forms (SDRFs) to Assist Service Providers to Cooperate on Electronic Evidence Requests Across Borders.
-The Practical guide (published jointly by CTED with UNODC and IAP and translated into French, Spanish, Portuguese, Russian and Arabic) is widely recognized as the international reference document on e-evidence and is among the most widely downloaded publication on the UNODC Sherlock Platform.
-CTED is also member of the contact group of experts on Internet e-evidence and jurisdiction, a cutting-edge group of experts on e-evidence.
+718. The Executive Directorate has worked closely with the European Union Eurojust/Europol SIRIUS Project on e-evidence, serving on its advisory board and working with think tanks, including within the framework of the contact group on data and jurisdiction, and private sector actors, including by mapping practice in the private sector and engaging with private sector entities.
+The project's outcomes include the "Practical Guide for Requesting Evidence Across Borders", including its forthcoming second edition, the future launch and promotion of the Data Disclosure Framework and, jointly with Eurojust/Europol SIRIUS, of standardized direct request forms to assist service providers in cooperating on electronic evidence requests across borders.
+The practical guide, published jointly by the Executive Directorate, UNODC and the International Association of Prosecutors and translated into French, Spanish, Portuguese, Russian and Arabic, is widely recognized as the international reference document on e-evidence and is among the most widely downloaded publication on the UNODC Sharing Electronic Resources and Laws on Crime (SHERLOC) platform.
+The Executive Directorate is also member of the contact group of experts on Internet e-evidence and jurisdiction, a cutting-edge group of experts on e-evidence.